 These bands were gracious enough to have me perform as a guest on their recordings:

-Bent Sea, Biovore, Buzzard Dust, Crestfallen, CrusHuman, Early War, Karma Payment Plan, Magrudergrind, Misery Index, Neolithic, Non Serviam, Pig Destroyer, Pigeon Down, Reeking Cross, Snipers of Babel, and Wadge.
+Bent Sea, Biovore, Buzzard Dust, Crestfallen, CrusHuman, Early War, Jesus of Nazareth, Karma Payment Plan, Magrudergrind, Misery Index, Neolithic, Non Serviam, Pig Destroyer, Pigeon Down, Reeking Cross, Snipers of Babel, and Wadge.